IgniteUI/igniteui-docfx/en/components/grids_templates/row-drag.md

 }
 ```

-Finally, we create method that will be used to handle the [`IgxDragDirective.dragMove`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragmove) event (emitted for the dragged row).
+Finally, we create a method that will be used to handle the [`IgxDragDirective.dragMove`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragmove) event (emitted for the dragged row).
 The method will change the value of the property used in the `igxRowDragGhost` template and force a rerender.
 We want to subscribe to the `dragMove` event only of the specific row we're dragging and unsub from it (to prevent memory leaks) each time a row is dropped.

 ```typescript